patty-rose/pizza-patty/README.md

 Describe Pizza.prototype.calculatePizzaCost()

 Test: "It should calculate the cost of the pizza based on toppings and size and submit it to the pizzaCost property in the pizza object."
+Code: myPizza.calculatePizzaCost();
+Expected Output: 13

 Describe: Order()

-Test: "It should return an Order object with a property for pizzas."
+Test: "It should return an Order object with a property for pizzas and orderCost."
-Code: const myOrder = new Order(["pepperoniPizza", "whitePizza");
+Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium"); const pepperoniPizza = new Pizza(["pepperoni", "medium"]; const myOrder = new Order(["myPizza", "pepperoniPizza");
-Expected Output: myOrder { pizzas: ["pepperoniPizza", "whitePizza"]}
+Expected Output: myOrder { pizzas: ["myPizza", "pepperoniPizza"], orderCost:}

+Describe: Order.prototype.calculateOrderCost()

+Test: "It should calculate the cost of the entire order based on each pizza's individual cost and submit it to the orderCost property in the order object."
+Code: myOrder.calculateOrderCost();
+ExpectedOutput: 25

+## Pizza cost-- toppings and size:
+Small : $5
+Medium : $10
+Large : $15
+Extra Large : $20

+Toppings:
+Meat: $2 per topping
+Veggie: $1 per topping